slamora/brackets-wiki/Extension-Manager-Workflows.md

 "Find" tab preselected, and a button to the right labelled "Create".
 Within the Find tab is a search field, and below the field is a list of popular extensions, sorted by rating.
-He briefly browses this and notes that there's a cool-sounding extension for GitHub integration that's popular, but he's focused on CoffeeScript for now.
+He briefly browses this and notes that there's a cool-sounding extension for GitHub integration that's popular; he clicks the Install button on it, and it starts installing in the background.

-> (kd) I wonder if there was an Install button right on that listing, would this user have
-> just clicked Install and then continued on looking for CoffeeScript extensions?
+> Note that this implies that extension download and installation is asynchronous and
+> non-modal as well as restartless.

-The search field already has focus, so he starts typing "coffee".
-As he types, the list of popular extensions in the main part of the window is filtered to show a list of extensions that match his typed search, also sorted by rating.
+While it's downloading and installing, he continues his search for CoffeeScript extensions.
+He types "coffee" into the search field.
+As he types, the list of popular extensions in the main part of the window is filtered to show a list of all extensions that match his typed search, also sorted by rating.

 > (kd) is it limited to just the popular extensions, or will it put the popular/highly rated on top
 > and seek out all of the coffee extensions?

+> (nj) It will show all matching extensions, but just sort them by popularity.
+We
+> could add a way to change the sort order (e.g. by Quick Open match heuristic or
+> alphabetically).

 He sees that there are three extensions that sound interesting at the top of the list:
 Auto-Compile CoffeeScript, CoffeeScript Quick Open/Quick Edit, and CoffeeScript Formatting.
-Each extension has a title, the first few lines of a description (with a "More..." link), and an "Install" button on the right.
+Each extension has a screenshot thumbnail, a title, the first few lines of a description (with a "More..." link), and an "Install" button on the right.

 > (kd) if there are screenshots, are any displayed in thumbnail form in this view?

+> (nj) That makes sense, but I actually wonder how meaningful a small thumbnail of a
+> screenshot would be--they might all kind of look the same.
+Still, I'll put it in
+> here and we can see how it works out.

 He clicks on the "More..." link on the first extension to see more info.
-It shows more of the description text, which explains the basic usage of the extension, along with a link to the extension developer's website for more info.
+It shows the full screenshot and more of the description text, which explains the basic usage of the extension, along with a link to the extension developer's website for more info.

-> (kd) screenshots here as well. or are you thinking we punt on screenshots for round 1?
-> screenshots are great when there is something visual to show, but that won't
-> always be the case with editor extensions.

 ## Installation